-Note that licensing is a prerogative of the Superintendent of Bankruptcy.
+7 Note that licensing is a prerogative of the Superintendent of Bankruptcy.
 As such, the following process is not strictly speaking a "must", however the OSB states in its licensing directive (13R) that the oral board exam is the process that needs to be followed to acquire a license to practice as a licensed insolvency trustee.

-The mandate of the CIRP Qualification Program ends on successful completion of the CNIE.
+8 The mandate of the CIRP Qualification Program ends on successful completion of the CNIE.
 However, the sponsor's role goes beyond the CQP mandate should the candidate wish to obtain a trustee licence.
-The process of meeting OSB licensing requirements necessitates the program and prepare for the format of the OSB Oral Board of Examination.
-As sponsor, your responsibility is to help the candidate prepare for this examination through practice examinations or "mock board examinations" and provide constructive criticism of performance.
-For more details refer to Appendix C.
+The process of meeting OSB licensing requirements necessitates the involvement of a sponsor who holds a license as a trustee.
+In view of the importance of this process in the candidates' career development objectives, the CQP is addressing the oral board examination process, notwithstanding the fact that this process is beyond its mandate.
+The main source of information regarding the oral board examination has to be the OSB, and the sponsor needs to fully familiarize himself or herself with this process directly through the OSB.